Baby Syngonium, Pink Splash

 Temperature: Maintain temperatures between 15-27°C. Avoid exposing the plant to cold drafts or sudden temperature fluctuations.

-Fertilisation: Feed your Syngonium with a balanced liquid fertiliser diluted to half-strength every 4-6 weeks during the growing season.
+Fertilization: Feed your Syngonium with a balanced liquid fertilizer diluted to half-strength every 4-6 weeks during the growing season.

 Pruning: Regularly prune your Syngonium to encourage bushier growth and remove any yellowing or damaged leaves.
-For areas with very limited space, Syngoniums can be pruned quite aggressively before effecting the plant’s health.
+For areas with very limited space, Syngoniums can be pruned quite aggressively before affecting the plant’s health.

 Propagation: